Key Takeaways

 Material and Stretch

 You need a fabric with enough give to fit the pump cup behind it, but not so much that the bra sags once the motor is seated.
 Medium-weight knit with some targeted compression at the cup hits that balance.
-Very stretchy fabrics like lightweight jersey or swimwear fabric tend to let the cup migrate during a 15- to 20-minute session.
+Very stretchy fabrics like lightweight jerseys or swimwear fabric tend to let the cup migrate during a 15- to 20-minute session.

 Cup Structure and Support